AravindaM/sg-scala-labs/README.md

 - Finally Install a scala-compatible IDE, for example
   - [IntelliJ IDEA Community edition](https://www.jetbrains.com/idea/#chooseYourEdition)
   - [Scala IDE for Eclipse](http://scala-ide.org/)

+- Optionally, it is good to install [Scala](http://www.scala-lang.org/download/2.11.8.html) itself so you have access to its command-line REPL for experimenting

 Start the lab
 -------